RutvikNadella/Discord-bot/README.md

 # Discord-bot

 A discord bot  using replit

-This was made in replit website
+This was made in replit website.